 In this post, you will learn,

-- The ingredients and proportions for making puri (and possible variations)
+- The ingredients required for making puri

 - The texture of the perfect dough